lalomorales22/keyguard-ai-vault/README.md

 ## ✨ Features

-* **🔒 Secure Storage:** Utilizes strong encryption mechanisms to protect your API keys. *(Specifics may depend on Lovable platform capabilities or custom backend extensions)*
+* **🔒 Secure Storage:** Utilizes strong encryption mechanisms to protect your API keys.
 * **🔑 Access Control:** Granular control over who can access which keys, managed via an authentication system.
 * **📝 Easy Management:** Intuitive interface for adding, viewing, updating, and revoking API keys, leveraging a rich set of UI components.
 * **📊 Data Visualization (Potentially):** May include dashboards or charts for key usage insights (inferred from `recharts`).